-If you spend anytime designing, you’ll know that photoshop cut out shape or image are more interesting than square or rectangular images.
+If you spend anytime designing, you’ll know that a Photoshop cut out shape or image is more interesting than a square or rectangular image.
 Have a look at the two flowers below, which one makes the most impact?

 Cut outs look great.
 Just do a Google image search for “product” and you’ll see that the advertising industry has cottoned on to this.

 So, how do we create these photoshop cutouts and get rid of backgrounds?
 In this video above I give you two ways (although there are many more): an easy way and a hard way.

 Photoshop Cut Out Shape with the Magic Wand tool (W)

 The Magic Wand in Photoshop selects a consistently colored area without having to trace an outline.
 There are a number of tools that do the same thing like the Background Eraser Tool as well as the Magnetic Lasso Tool but I find the Magic Wand better.